-Compulsory deductions from bank accounts
+Compulsory deductions from bank accounts (WITHDRAWN)

 Statement SPS 11/04 sets out IR's practice on the use of deduction notices issued to banks requiring them to make deductions from their customers' accounts.

 This item has been withdrawn and replaced by SPS 21/01: Deduction notices.

 This statement also appears in Tax Information Bulletin Vol 23, No 5 (June 2011).